SSWConsulting/SSW.Rules.Content/rules/mdx-vs-markdown/rule.md

 **Example:** A coding tutorial with an interactive chart showing performance metrics, or a documentation page with a live code editor where readers can try out code in real-time.
 :::

-## Things to Consider
+## Things to consider

 MDX isn't perfect for every situation.
 Before you jump in, consider:

-- **Complexity**: It's more advanced than plain Markdown.
-Your non-technical team might find it tricky
+- **Complexity** - Since it's more advanced than plain Markdown, non-technical teams might find it tricky
-- **Performance**: Too many fancy components can slow down your page
+- **Performance** - Too many fancy components can slow down your page
-- **Extra Setup**: You'll need to manage more technical dependencies
+- **Extra setup** - You'll need to manage more technical dependencies

-## The Golden Rule
+## The golden rule ⭐️

 Choose Markdown for simple, fast content.
 Choose MDX when you need more interactive and dynamic features.